 2. The Contextual Facts vs. the Trinitarian Assumption

-It is routine for Trinitarians (and Arians) to read Colossians 1:16 as if Paul is referring to the Genesis act of creation.
+Trinitarians are victims of their own mind conditioning.
+They see the word "create" and immediately suppose Paul is referring to the Genesis act of creation.
+It is quite routine for them (and Arians) to read Colossians 1:16 as if Paul is referring to the Genesis act of creation.
 And so Trinitarians interpret the text to say either that (1) Jesus was the Creator of the Genesis creation or (2) Jesus was the means by which God the Father created all things.
 However, the Scriptural facts show us that Paul is not referring to the Genesis act of creation.
-He is referring to the risen Jesus and talking about the new creation, the creation of authority structure in Christ's Kingdom, the reconciliation of the old creation which is what the new creation is.
+The contextual facts demonstrate he is referring to the Kingdom of the risen Jesus and talking about the new creation, the creation of authority structure in Christ's Kingdom, the reconciliation of the old creation which is what the new creation is.

 It is impossible for Paul to be referring to the Genesis act of creation if he is referring to the risen Jesus.
 Even a cursory examination of the context shows that Paul has the risen Christ in mind throughout this passage, the risen Son who had died for our sins and who reigns in the Kingdom of the Father's Beloved Son (v.
 13).

 God granted Jesus a Kingdom and he was crowned with glory and honor when God raised him from the dead and seated him at His right hand.
 Christians are those who have been delivered from darkness to light, from the authority of darkness to the authority of light, delivered into the Kingdom of the Risen Son.
 Here it is obvious that Paul is referring to the risen Christ.

 For He rescued us from the authority of darkness, and transferred us to the Kingdom of His beloved Son

 In whom we have redemption and forgiveness (v.14)